emarketdex/smart-contracts/README.md

 # smart-contracts
-Solidity Smart Contracts for trading digital assets
+Solidity smart contracts for trading digital assets

+Here you will find the source code of all smart contracts used by the eMarketDEX